OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/extension-compatibility.md

 Any version older than TFS 2015 Update 2 is not supported by any extension version.

 You may have success manually installing the task by following [these instructions](manually-install-the-build-task.md).
-Alternatively, [D'Arcy Lussier has put together a complete walk-through](http://geekswithblogs.net/dlussier/archive/2016/01/04/170820.aspx) that's very easy to follow.

 ### Build information compatibility {#build-information-compatibility}